SU-NLP/Ensemble-Models-for-Informative-Tweet-Classification/README.md

-# W-NUT2020-Task-2
+# SU-NLP at W-NUT 2020 Task 2: Ensemble Models for Informative Tweet Classification

-Code for classification models and Ensemble methods for SU-NLP at W-NUT 2020 Task 2: Ensemble Models for Informative Tweet Classification
+Code for classification models and Ensemble methods for our submission at W-NUT 2020 Task 2 Kim's Sentence Classification CNN is implemented in Keras<br />
-Kim's Sentence Classification CNN is implemented in Keras We used SimpleTransformers library for training BERT-based models (BERT,ALBERT, CT-BERT)
+We used SimpleTransformers library for training BERT-based models (BERT,ALBERT, CT-BERT)<br />